Jevstatije Mihajlović

-Jevstatije Mihajlovic-Eta (Veliki Beckerek, 1802 - Budapest, 18 October 1888) was a Serbian writer, lawyer, senator and judge.
+Jevstatije Mihajlovic-Eta (Veliki Beckerek, 1802 - Budapest, 18 October 1888) was a writer, lawyer, senator and judge from the Austrian Empire and later Austria-Hungary.

 Biography

 He was born in 1802 in Veliki Bečkerek (today Zrenjanin).
 In his youth, he worked as a teacher for some time.
 He studied philosophy in Petrovaradin, and law in Sárospatak.
 After completing his studies, he returned in 1827 back to Veliki Bečkerek, where he lived until 1849 and held important positions in the city government, as well as in Torontál County.

 As an educated man and an official of the county and the city, he was registered as a subscriber of several Serbian periodicals many times, and he was also engaged in literary work.
 According to subscriptions and published works, it is possible to monitor his career progress.
 He published his first romantic story in 1827 in Buda, as a "lawyer".

 The following year in 1828, Mihajlović became a subscriber of a book as a "jurat and writer" in Bečkerek.
 Then his long public activity began, and as a young man, he became the head of the Bečkerek municipality and between 1829 and 1839 as a city bureau head, but also as a "writer" (and lawyer) of the town of Bečkerek.

 As a subscriber to Letopis Matica srpska" in 1833 and a lawyer from Bečkerec, he became a member in 1834 of the "Serbian Literary Society" at Budapest, where he found himself in the good company with like-minded Josif Milovuk, one of the founders Matica srpska, but who eventually withdrew from it for personal reasons.
 Mihajlović was appointed director of the Latin-Illyrian school in Veliki Bečkerek (1837, 1844), and captain of the town (1840-1841). school (1844).

 Before the Civil War in 1848, he was a city senator (1842-1848) and a member of the Torontál County Assembly, which published a book in Novi Sad.